ptvan/ptvan.github.io/_posts/2022-01-10-management-books-and-workshops.md

 ---
 layout: post
-title: Management books & workshops
+title: Management books, workshops and advice
 ---

 Every grad student has to supervise younger students at some point in their career, and my experience managing 3 teams of undergrads were some of the highlights of my PhD experience.
 It was a relatively low-risk, informal introduction to management, I [learned a lot](https://medium.com/@nulzilla/10-pieces-of-advice-i-would-give-my-20-year-old-past-self-971017e0f5d) and I wanted more.
-After some more informal mentoring experiences at [FredHutch](https://fredhutch.org), I was a formal manager at my [next job](https://twinstrandbio.com), below are notes on some books  I have read on management.
+After some more informal mentoring experiences at [FredHutch](https://fredhutch.org), I was a formal manager at my [next job](https://twinstrandbio.com), below are notes I have collected on management.

 ### The 7 Habits of Highly Effective People (1989)